qualcomm/resource-tuner/Docs/README.md

 ## tuneResources

-Note the following code snippets showcase the use of Resource Tuner APIs.
-For more in-depth examples refer "link to Examples dir"
+Note the following code snippets showcase the use of resource-tuner APIs.
+For more in-depth examples refer "link to examples dir"

-This example demonstrates the use of tuneResources API for Resource Provisioning.
+This example demonstrates the use of tuneResources API for resource provisioning.
 ```cpp
 #include <iostream>
 #include <ResourceTuner/ResourceTunerAPIs.h>